 Recreation in Park Clingendael

 A large playing field in Park Clingendael offers plenty of space for badminton, frisbee and picnics.
-For the elderly, there are plenty of quiet spots in the playground to read a newspaper or book in the sunshine.
+For the elderly, there are plenty of quiet spots in the playground to read a newspaper or book in the sun.

 Hiking trails & bridle paths in Park Clingendael